-The Portuguese D7 Visa is a residence visa for foreigners who live from a passive stable income, i.e. not from a work contract.
+The Portuguese D7 Visa is a residence visa for foreigners who live from a passive stable income, i.e. not from a work contract: a pension, rents or interest income.

 This visa is provided in general terms in article 58, paragraph 1, of Law no. 23/2007, of 4 July, and specifically in article 24 (d) of Regulatory Decree no. 84/2007, of 5 November.